SansGuidon/bookmarks/sections/programming.md

 * [santinic/pampy](https://github.com/santinic/pampy) - Pampy: The Pattern Matching for Python you always dreamed of | Pampy is pretty small (150 lines), reasonably fast, and often makes your code more readable and hence easier to reason about.
 There is also a JavaScript version, called Pampy.js.
 * [MorganGeek](https://github.com/MorganGeek/bookmarks/blob/master/cheat/python.md) - My cheatsheet for Python
 * [Horia Coman](https://dev.to/horia141/jupiter-dev-log-3-lint-all-the-things-51lh) - (2020) Jupiter Dev Log 3 - Lint All The Things
+* [Alex Mitelman](https://mitelman.engineering/blog/python-best-practice/automating-python-best-practices-for-a-new-project/) - (2021) Python Best Practices for a New Project in 2021

 ## Reverse engineering
 * [Bob Pan/dex2jar](https://github.com/pxb1988/dex2jar) - dex2jar : Tools to work with android .dex and java .class files and do some conversion